Eyelid Surgery in New York City, NY

 How is Lower Blepharoplasty performed?

 Lower blepharoplasty follows the same general technique of upper blepharoplasty in its repositioning and removal of underlying fatty tissue.
-When addressing the lower eyelids, Dr. Lao may make incisions at the lash line or just inside the lower lid.
+When addressing the lower eyelids, Dr. Walden may make incisions at the lash line or just inside the lower lid.
 The objective of the lower blepharoplasty is to recreate a smooth surface while preserving natural contouring and preventing hollows that would create dark circles.

 Lower Blepharoplasty Before and After